pytorch/pytorch/aten/src/ATen/native/README.md

 - They let you easily write derivatives in terms of return arguments in `tools/autograd/derivatives.yaml`

-- They correspond to the named field the output can be referred to from Python.
+- They correspond to the named field by which the output can be referred to (from Python).
 (This means that changing a return argument name is BC-breaking, be careful!)

 Note that argument type modifiers such as defaults and optional are not currently supported on Return.